seek4science/seek/tech/releases/index.md

 Release date: _April 1st 2016_

-Upgrade fix that avoid a possible error in some cases when upgrading from a fresh 0.23.0 version of SEEK.
+Upgrade fix that avoids a possible error in some cases when upgrading from a fresh 0.23.0 version of SEEK.

 ## Version 1.0.2